 Want to find out about the benefits of repurposing content?
 Check out our case study.

 Now that you've gone through the above and have an idea of how you want to deal with each aspect of your B2B content marketing strategy - let's go into detail and explain how to develop a strategy.

 Before you create any content, you need to work out the goals of your B2B content marketing strategy: what do you want to achieve by creating content?

 The goals you create should be SMART - Specific, Measurable, Attainable, Relevant, and Timely.
 This will ensure you focus on goals that will deliver greater impact.

 For example, you may want to increase website visits, generate more leads or increase revenue.
 Either way, your goals will ultimately define your B2B content marketing strategy, including what content you create and how it's promoted.

-Also, these content types will be picked up quickly by target media outlets (if you have a PR team, they’ll be able to utilise a lot of the above content – particularly research reports), enabling you to earn quality backlinks.
+Also, these content types will be picked up quickly by target media outlets (if you have a PR team, they’ll be able to utilize a lot of the above content –, particularly research reports), enabling you to earn quality backlinks.

 Depending on what you want to do, you may not have content at every stage of the buyer’s journey – i.e. content created specifically for brand awareness is typically at the awareness stage of the buyer’s journey – in other words, the reader has yet to find out about your business and its solutions.